FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/CFT_services_in_COBOL/_index.md

     variable length that contains the function parameters>param
 - &lt;rc> is the return code

-The variables described in this documentation are defined in the <span style="font-weight: bold;">cftapi.cop</span> file supplied in the library of delivered modules.
+The variables described in this documentation are defined in the cftapi.cop file supplied in the library of delivered modules.
 The programming example and the corresponding COPY files are shipped with the product.